 We offer a flexible options system in which girls study either three or four A levels as two-year courses in the sixth form.
 In February of U5 girls are asked to select three or four subjects (or four or five if further mathematics is included) and one reserve from the list below:

 *A2 subject only

-The sixth-form curriculum also includes the Extended Project Qualification (EPQ) and the enrichment programme, a series of short courses and lectures from visiting speakers which will give you the opportunity to explore issues and learn new skills to help equip you for your future life.
+The sixth form curriculum also includes the Extended Project Qualification (EPQ) and Stretch, the whole-school enrichment programme.
+This is an exciting feature of the curriculum at St Swithun’s which gives girls the opportunity to explore issues, hear from speakers and learn new skills and interests for their future lives.

 Sixth form linguists are also able to take GCSE Italian in a year if they so choose.

 Lower sixth girls must also complete two double-lesson sessions of sport/PE per week, and upper sixth girls, one double-lesson session.